-At Restored Path Detox, we understand how difficult heroin withdrawal can be.
-Often, withdrawal symptoms are so severe that many people return to using within 24 hours.
-The key to overcoming this obstacle is medically monitored detox, where your withdrawal symptoms can be identified and treated immediately.
+At Restored Path Detox, we understand how difficult withdrawal can be.
+Often, withdrawal symptoms of heroin are so severe that many people return to using within 24 hours.
+The key to overcoming this obstacle is medically monitored detox, where withdrawal symptoms can be identified and treated immediately.

 We match you with a combination of effective detoxification techniques to provide comfortable, caring, and integrated care.
 We’ll prescribe targeted medications to alleviate your symptoms of heroin withdrawal while simultaneously preventing dangerous symptoms.

 At Restored Path Detox, we combine MAT options with round-the-clock medical supervision and a range of specialized addiction services.
 We encourage you to participate in individual and group therapy sessions if you feel up to it.

 Case management and treatment planning